 Q: What role does CGI play in recreating the Vatican?

-A: CGI is used to extend sets, add details that are impossible to recreate physically, and create seamless transitions between real locations and studio-built sets.
+A: CGI is used to extend sets, add details that are impossible to recreate physically, and create seamless transitions between real locations and studio-built sets It's one of those things that adds up..

 Q: How do filmmakers ensure historical and religious accuracy when portraying the Vatican?

-A: Filmmakers consult with religious experts and historians to ensure that the rituals, procedures, and protocols depicted in the film are consistent with established traditions.
+A: Filmmakers consult with religious experts and historians to confirm that the rituals, procedures, and protocols depicted in the film are consistent with established traditions.

 Conclusion